Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: +61 2 4929 3066 | Website | Hours: 10 am – 4 pm daily, Closed Tuesdays

 History in Newcastle doesn’t get richer than Fort Scratchley.
-Both ancient and modern history is ripe at one of the city’s most recognized sites.
+Both ancient and modern history are ripe at one of the city’s most recognized sites.

 Ancient aboriginals used both the readily accessible coal seams at the base of the hill, and the height to get a great lay of the land.
 This fort also has much more recent history; On the night of June 7th, 1942, one Japanese submarine was fired upon.
 Making this Australia’s only coastal fortification to fire on a naval enemy.

-While the artillery guns were decommissioned in 1962, and the base in 1972, Fort Sctachley was opened to the public in 2008.
+While the artillery guns were decommissioned in 1962, and the base in 1972, Fort Scratchley was opened to the public in 2008.

-Take a tour or just walk around a proud piece of Newcastle’s history, and not to mention the panoramic views are beautiful in every direction over the South Pacific Ocean.
+Take a tour or just walk around this proud piece of Newcastle’s history.
+Not to mention, the panoramic views are beautiful in every direction over the South Pacific Ocean.

 The Newcastle area was one of the first locations in Australia to begin producing wine, and age has only allowed the production of better and better wine.
 Today over 120 wineries produce wine in one of Australia’s most famous areas for the alcoholic beverage.